sohail77/Restaurant-Referral/README.md

 # Referred

-The idea behind developing the mobile application is to provide users discounts on the bills when they visit the restaurant, based on the referral system.
+The idea behind developing this mobile application is to provide the users with discounts on the bills when they visit the restaurant, based on the referral system.
 The more you promote a restaurant the more discount you get.
-The promotion includes sharing the code with your friends and relatives and when they visit the restaurant you and the person you referred to, both get some discount.
-In this way, the restaurant gets more customers and the user gets their discounts.
+The promotion includes sharing the code with your friends and relatives.
+When the person who received the coupon, visits the restaurant he/she get a discount.
+In this way, the restaurant gets more customers and the users get their discounts.

 ## Group members